CodeClub-DYP/First-contribution/README.md

 - It should not break others work.
 - Make sure to add meta tags.
 - **Make sure to put them in folder,and naming should be lowercase.**

-Hopefully you will try to do it 0_0